EASME

 Grant in 2017

-Hep-Art Medical Devices B.V. is a spin-off from the Academic Medical Center in Amsterdam, focused on developing innovative solutions for acute liver failure (ALF) patients.
-The company's primary product, the AMC-BAL, is a bio-artificial liver system designed to support patients during liver recovery or until a donor liver becomes available.
-This extracorporeal device functions by treating the patient's plasma and temporarily replacing essential liver functions.
-Central to the AMC-BAL is a bioreactor that contains embedded liver cells, specifically porcine hepatocytes.
-Initial clinical trials have demonstrated the safety of this system in ALF patients, marking a significant advancement in the treatment options available for those with acute liver conditions.
+Hep-Art Medical Devices B.V. is a spin-off from the Academic Medical Center in Amsterdam, focused on developing innovative solutions for patients suffering from acute liver failure (ALF).
+The company's flagship product, the AMC-BAL, is a bio-artificial liver system designed to support liver function during critical periods, either facilitating recovery or bridging the time until a donor liver becomes available.
+This extracorporeal device operates through a bioreactor that contains embedded liver cells, specifically porcine hepatocytes, which effectively treat the patient's plasma and temporarily replace essential liver functions.
+Initial clinical trials have demonstrated the safety of the AMC-BAL, marking a significant advancement in the management of acute liver conditions.

 Green2chem SA